jm1021/churchofjesuschrist/_posts/2024-08-18-repentnace_enmity.md

 ### [Temple Covenants](https://www.churchofjesuschrist.org/study/manual/general-handbook/27-temple-ordinances-for-the-living?lang=eng)

 Temple covenants are sacred promises made in temples that bind us to Heavenly Father and our Savior.
+The enable us to retain those feeling of joy, healing, ...

 - Law of Obedience, **strive to keep Heavenly Father’s commandments.**
 - Law of Sacrifice, sacrificing to support the Lord’s work and **repenting with a broken heart and contrite spirit**.